-“I met a guy who loves bicycling and was already a bike courier,” Straumietis says.
-“Now he grows and delivers marijuana direct to customers and is earning $60,000 per year.”
+“I met a guy who loves bicycling,” Straumietis says.
+“Now he grows and delivers marijuana direct to customers on his bicycle.
+He’s earning $60,000 per year!”

 Marijuana Seed Breeding, Harvesting, & Retailing: “Many people who make cannabis seeds are what we call ‘pollen chuckers.’
 They have no idea what they’re doing,” Straumietis says.
 “That’s why many growers are disappointed with some cannabis seed brands, because those seeds don’t pop or don’t produce the strain you wanted.
-The best cannabis seed breeders become multi-millionaires, like Arjan from Green House Seeds and Subcool from TGA Seeds.
-You see the guys running Cali Connection, Buddha Seeds, and Barney’s Seeds, making it big.
 The seed business is a gold mine.”

-Straumietis is quick to emphasize that the motherplant and clone industry is also a great employment opportunity…
+Straumietis says the motherplant and clone industry is also a prime marijuana jobs opportunity.